matuzo/matuzoat/src/blog/2023/100daysof-day82.md

 ## Cascaded Value

 The cascaded value represents the result of the cascade.
-It’s the declared value with the highest specificity.
+It’s the declared value with the highest precedence.

 ```css
 #heading {